Find Trade Colleges

 $14,575 Avg Student Debt

-The average in-state tuition and fees for students at UNM Taos is $2,004.
+In-state students pay an average of $2,004 in tuition and fees if they attend UNM Taos full time.
 Those students who come from outside the state pay an average of $5,004.
-By the time they get their associate degree, students from this school have racked up an average of $14,575 in student loans.
+Associate Degree recipients from UNM Taos accumulate an average of $14,575 in student debt by the time they complete their degree.

-Depending on your major, you may be able to take online classes at UNM Taos.
+Online courses are available at UNM Taos, but you will need to check with the school to see if they are available for your field of interest.
 In fact, around 61% of the undergraduate population registered for at least one online class in 2020-2021.

 #6